6 Benefits of Continuous Monitoring for Cybersecurity

 What is continuous monitoring in cybersecurity?

-Just like home security systems that can alert you when a person approaches your home or a smoke detector goes off, continuous monitoring uses automation to constantly monitor your IT environment for cyber risk and flag anomalies.
+Just like home security systems that can alert you when a person approaches your home or a smoke detector goes off, continuous monitoring processes are designed to constantly monitor your IT environment for risks and flag anomalies.

 Continuous monitoring can involve several techniques, including: